BulykLab/universal_PBM_analysis/README.md

 conda install -c conda-forge weblogo -y
 ```

-## Test run
+## 3. Test run
 Try running this test to make sure that the virtual environment is set up properly and that the necessary packages are installed.
+The user must create a directory within the `testfile` directory and copy the gpr files to run.
+Also,

 ```
 ## 0-1.
 Log in to ERISTWO